GiftXXVI/FSND_Capstone/README.md

 pip install -r requirements.txt
 ```

+### Tech Stack/Tools

+The project has been developed using the following tech stack:
+- Python 3.8.10
+- PostgreSQL 12

+The versions of all libraries can be found in the file requirements.txt

+The code was written in Visual Studio Code 1.62.0 on Windows 10 WSL inside Ubuntu 20.04.3 LTS.

 ### Databases

 The API depends on the presence of a postgresql database, whose name should be properly configured in the `DATABASE_NAME` environment variable.